LukasKaziliunas/cryptoApi/README.md

 3) copy the file .env.example and rename it to .env

-4) set DB credentials, crypto api keys and daily limits in .env file.
+4) set DB credentials, external crypto api keys and daily limits in .env file.
+By default mock crypto api is used

 5) generate APP_KEY